Is your child’s speech delayed? 4 ways music can help

 1. Music boosts language learning

-Research has shown that music can help children learn language skills.
-For example, singing songs can help your child’s speech development in several ways.
+Research has shown that music can assist in childhood speech development.
 First, it helps them to develop phonemic awareness which is the ability to hear and identify individual sounds in words.
 Second, it strengthens their memory and recall skills.
 Third, it improves their ability to produce the sounds of language.
 Fourth, it helps them to practice the timing and rhythm of speech.
 Fifth, it increases their motivation to communicate.
 Sixth, it provides a context for using new words and phrases.
 Seventh, it helps them to develop a love for language learning.

 2. Music teaches communication